Everything You Need to Know About the Cost of Living in Washington DC

 There Are Affordable Entertainment Options

-There are many things to do in Washington DC: you can check out a museum, take a walk or buy a ticket and root for your favorite sports team.
+No matter if you move during the holidays or any other time in the year, there will be many things to do in Washington DC: you can check out a museum, take a walk or buy a ticket and root for your favorite sports team.
 All business and no play can make any person feel unhappy.
 Don’t let this happen to you, take some time for yourself and indulge in a variety of entertainment options.

 DC is home to many sports teams, and the ticket prices vary depending on the game you are attending.
 According to Statista, the tickets for the Nationals (MLB) game cost $42.04.
 And to watch the Redskins (NFL) play, you will have to pay $118.
 If you are more of a basketball fan, you will need around $50 to see a Wizards game.